 |CDC processing fee||$15,000.00||1.5000%|

 - The SBA guarantee fee is the percentage of the net debenture that the SBA charges to provide guarantees to lenders.
 Although it’s an additional fee for borrowers, the guarantee is the cornerstone of the SBA program.
-The guarantee is the reason why lenders are able to make loans to small businesses that require flexibility when it comes to funding.
+It’s the reason why lenders are able to make loans to small businesses that require flexibility in funding.

 - The funding fee and the CDC processing fee are administrative costs that are passed onto the borrower for originating and processing the loan package.